mkdocs/mkdocs/docs/dev-guide/themes.md

 defined for the plugin in the user's `mkdocs.yml` config file under `plugings.search`.
 The `config` object was new in MkDocs version *1.0*.

-The `data` object contains a list of document objects.
+The `docs` object contains a list of document objects.
 Each document object is made up of a `location` (URL), a `title`, and `text` which can be used to create a search index and/or display search results.